filippodanesi/filippodanesi.it/src/content/pages/privacy-policy.md

 ## Contact information

-For any questions or concerns about our privacy policy or your personal data, please contact us at [privacy@filippodanesi.it](mailto:privacy@filippodanesi.it).
+For any questions or concerns about our privacy policy or your personal data, please contact us at [privacy@filippodanesi.com](mailto:privacy@filippodanesi.com).

 <p class="text-sm text-[rgb(var(--color-text-muted)_/_0.6)]">(Last Updated: 22-Feb-2025)</p>